tdobber/AdventOfCode/README.md

-# AdventOfCode2020
+# Advent Of Code
-Another year, another try
+Another year, another try (and lots and lots of failures)